SCI.help › Equipment

 RT300 / ERGYS FES Cycle

 FES cycling systems for home use — electrodes stimulate leg muscles to pedal a stationary bike.
-Benefits: muscle mass, bone density, cardiovascular health, spasticity reduction.
+Benefits: muscle mass, cardiovascular health, spasticity reduction, and possibly bone density (mixed evidence).
 Research supports neuroplastic benefits with sustained use.
 Expensive ($15,000–25,000) but insurance coverage possible with documentation.
 Some rental programs exist through rehabilitation hospitals.

 TENS / NMES Units for Home Use Entry Level